tuneinsight/lattigo/README.md

 The library exposes the following packages:

-- `lattigo/ring`: modular arithmetic operations for polynomials in the RNS basis, including: RNS basis extension; RNS rescaling; number theoretic transform (NTT); uniform, Gaussian and ternary sampling.
+- `lattigo/ring`: Modular arithmetic operations for polynomials in the RNS basis, including: RNS basis extension; RNS rescaling; number theoretic transform (NTT); uniform, Gaussian and ternary sampling.

-- `lattigo/bfv`: The Full-RNS variant of the  Brakerski-Fan-Vercauteren scale invariant homomorphic encryption scheme.
+- `lattigo/bfv`: The Full-RNS variant of the Brakerski-Fan-Vercauteren scale-invariant homomorphic encryption scheme.
 It provides modular arithmetic over the integers.

 - `lattigo/ckks`: The Full-RNS variant of the Homomorphic Encryption for Arithmetic for Approximate Numbers (HEAAN, a.k.a.
 CKKS) scheme.
 It provides approximate arithmetic over the complex numbers.

 - `lattigo/dbfv` and `lattigo/dckks`: Multiparty (a.k.a. distributed or threshold) versions of the BFV and CKKS schemes that enable secure multiparty computation solutions with secret-shared secret keys.

-- `lattigo/examples`: Executable Go programs that demonstrate the usage of the Lattigo library.
+- `lattigo/examples`: Executable Go programs that demonstrate the use of the Lattigo library.
-                      Each subpackage includes test files that further demonstrate the usage of Lattigo primitives.
+                      Each subpackage includes test files that further demonstrate the use of Lattigo primitives.

 - `lattigo/utils`: Supporting structures and functions.